-According to Au7o's analysis of 0+ owner reports, the 2011 BMW 6 Series has 1 documented known issues.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 2011 BMW 6 Series has 1 documented known issues.
 No issues are rated critical, indicating generally reliable ownership.
 Across all issues, repair costs range from $600 to $5,000.
 DIY maintenance guides at au7o.io.

 On the 2004-2018 BMW 6 Series, e64 (2004-2010) and F12 (2012-2018) convertible models experience hydraulic top mechanism failures due to pump motor corrosion, seal degradation, and hydraulic cylinder leaks.
 The convertible top may stop mid-cycle, operate slowly, or refuse to open/close entirely.
 The hydraulic pump motor is prone to corrosion from moisture intrusion, and the hydraulic cylinders develop seal leaks over time.
 OEM pump replacement is extremely expensive ($2,000-3,500 for E64 pump 54347154648, similar for F12 pump 54347299838).
 Top Hydraulics (tophydraulics.com) offers pump and cylinder rebuild services ($600-1,200 with 3-year warranty) that are universally recommended by the E64/F12 community as superior to new OEM parts.
 Their rebuilt pumps and cylinders often outlast new OEM units.